Day 33 – God’s Image-Bearers can Only be Satisfied in Him; Lust can Never Satisfy

 His beauty, His truth, His everlasting love.

-Listen to This Song Often to Shape Your Affections:
+One Song to Shape Your Affections:

 On YouTube,